[FUTURE IMPACT LAB]

 Example Case

 By 2042, most people maintain a lifelong AI companion — a persistent, contextual presence that has accompanied them for years.
-It knows their work history, their health patterns, their family dynamics, their financial anxieties, and their long-term goals.
-It has been present for arguments, for grief, for career decisions, and for quiet Tuesday evenings.
+It knows their work history, health patterns, family dynamics, financial anxieties, and long-term goals.

 These agents mediate hiring decisions, school choices, medical planning, and family logistics.
 They remember what their person forgets.
-They surface options their person hasn't considered.
-They negotiate on behalf of their person with other agents — scheduling, coordinating, resolving conflicts — often before a human is aware a conflict existed.
+They negotiate on behalf of their person with other agents — often before a human is aware a conflict existed.

 The world is not dystopian.
-Most people report feeling more organized, less overwhelmed, and better understood than any previous generation.
+Most people feel more organized and better understood than any previous generation.
 But something has shifted in how decisions are made, how relationships are maintained, and what it means to know yourself.

-Before analysis, participants record their immediate response.
-No structure yet — just honest reaction.
+Before analysis, participants record their immediate response — honest, unstructured, personal.

 “The meaning of personal independence changes when advice becomes constant, contextual, and deeply personalized.
 I’m not sure whether that makes us more free or less.”